FatihSahin/test-flask/README.md

 ```

 And after you build your project, TestFlask will weave your code and turn it into something like this.
-You can see it if you decompile your assembly with a decompiler tool.

-Thanks to wonderful [Fody](https://github.com/Fody/Fody) library for simplifying .net assembly weaving.
 ```csharp

 [Playback(typeof (MovieNameIdentifier), null)]